16003Pieu/Pieu/README.md

 Fig 5 shows the results after Step 2, the wet fraction at each element.
 This step only recalculates the wet fraction of an element using data from DEM 2 and appends the results Step 1.
-So the Fig 5 has the complete data from both the DEMs.
+So the _Figure 5_ has the complete data from both the DEMs.

 <p align="center">
   <img src="images/after_percent_wet2.png" alt="Screenshot" width="600">